arwhyte/xcaliper-docs/caliperxapi.md

 }
 ```

-If the `object.objectType` = "Agent" or "Group", xCaliper would map the xAPI Statement `object` to a Caliper `Person`, `Group` as described above.
+If the xAPI Statement `object.objectType` = "Agent" or "Group", xCaliper would map the xAPI Statement `object` to a Caliper `Person`, `Group` as described above for converting the Statement `actor`.

-If the `object.objectType` = "StatementRef" xCaliper can either map the xAPI Statement `object` to a generic Caliper `Event` or retain the xAPI type and provide an inline @context based on Jason Haag's draft [xAPI ontology](https://github.com/arwhyte/xapi-ontology/blob/master/ontology.rdf).
-Note that an xAPI StatementRef object is provisioned with only an `id` and `type`.
-If xCaliper were to convert a StatementRef to a generic Caliper `Event` certain required properties (i.e., `actor`, `action`, `object`, `endTime`) could not be set--a violation of the current model.
+If the xAPI Statement `object.objectType` = "StatementRef" xCaliper can either map the xAPI Statement `object` to a generic Caliper `Event` or retain the xAPI type and provide an inline `@context` based on Jason Haag's draft [xAPI ontology](https://github.com/arwhyte/xapi-ontology/blob/master/ontology.rdf).
+Note that an xAPI `StatementRef` object is provisioned with an `id` and `type` only.
+If xCaliper were to convert a `StatementRef` to a generic Caliper `Event` certain required properties (i.e., `actor`, `action`, `object`, `endTime`) could not be set⎯a violation of the current Caliper model.

 ```
 {